the mycelial soul

 Anima Mundi Dreaming

 Over the past seven years, I’ve developed a method of collective dreamwork together with my colleagues Gauri Raje and Laura Krusemark that weaves together indigenous dreaming traditions and the imaginal psychology of James Hillman.
 By centering on image, color, form, and narrative, this approach allows us to engage deeply with the emerging motifs and symbols of the unconscious while immersed in a ritual container.
-It is a practice of profound listening and incubation—one that invites us to sow and weave the new myth emerging of our time.
+It is a practice of profound listening and incubation—one that invites us to sow and weave a new story—or rather a web of stories—that is emerging for our time.

 Alchemy